slint-ui/slint/api/sixtyfps-cpp/docs/generated_code.md

 # Generated code

-As of now, only the last component of a .60 source is generated.
-It is planned to generate all exported components.

-The SixtyFPS compiler called by the build system will generate a header file for the root .60 file.
+The SixtyFPS compiler called by the build system will generate a header file for the root `.60` file.
 This header file will contain a `class` with the same name as the component.

 This class will have the following public member functions:

-* A default constructor and a destructor.
+* A `create` constructor function and a destructor.
 * A `show` function, which will show the component on the screen.
 Note that in order to render and react to user input, it's still necessary to spin the event loop, by calling {cpp:func}`sixtyfps::run_event_loop()` or using the convenience `fun` function in this class.